emmadunne/emmadunne.github.io/Publications.md

 Stewens PP, Raja NB, **Dunne EM** (2022) The Return of Fossils Removed Under Colonial Rule.
 In press at *Santander Art and Culture Law Review* (published by the UNESCO Chair on Cultural Property Law)

 S Henderson, **EM Dunne**, & S Giles (2022) Sampling biases obscure the early diversification of the largest living vertebrate group.
-Accepted at *Royal Society Open Science* ([Preprint](https://www.biorxiv.org/content/10.1101/2022.05.09.491144v1))
+Accepted at *Proceedings of the Royal Society B* ([Preprint](https://www.biorxiv.org/content/10.1101/2022.05.09.491144v1))

 S Henderson, **EM Dunne**, & S Giles (2022) The early diversification of ray-finned fishes (Actinopterygii): hypotheses, challenges and future prospects.
 In press at *Biological Reviews* ([Preprint](https://eartharxiv.org/repository/view/2613/))